badrelmers/RefrEnv/README.md

     source refrenvz.sh

 DESCRIPTION
-    By default with no arguments, this script will do a full refresh (refresh all non critical variables*, and refresh the PATH).
+    By default with no arguments, RefrEnv will do a full refresh (refresh all non critical variables*, and refresh the PATH).

     use can use the following variables to change some behaviours: